jjaimealeman/wdb-get-good-with-git/README.md

 >
 > Displays what has been recently modified, added, or deleted.

+> `git log`
+>
+> Displays all commit messages and their unique hash, the author, date of commit, and commit message.

 > `git branch`
 >
 > Displays the current working branch _(by default called `main` or `master`)_.